nathancatania/glean-docs/docs/getting-started/people-data.en.md

     If your tenant is still being built, you will need to return to this step later.

 ## About People Data
-Synchronizing people data to Glean is a critical part of the setup process, as it allows Glean to enforce document permissions and deliver relevant results in search.
+Synchronizing your employee directory to Glean is a critical part of the setup process, as it allows Glean to:

-It is also used to create a list of teammates for managing access to features and content.
+* Enforce document permissions.
+* Apply role-based access controls (RBAC).
+* Deliver more relevant search results.

 !!! tip
-    If you configured SSO using OIDC in the last step, and your directory is the same as your SSO platform (eg: Azure AD/Entra ID, Okta), then you have already configured people data sync as part of the SSO configuration, and now simply need to enable it.
+    If you configured SSO using OIDC in the last step, and your directory is the same as your SSO platform (e.g. Azure AD/Entra ID, Okta), then you have already configured people data sync as part of the SSO configuration, and now simply need to enable it.

 ## Configure People Data Sync